moveit/moveit_tutorials/README.md

 **Code Formatting**

-* These tutorials use the same [style guidelines](http://moveit.ros.org/documentation/contributing/code/) as the MoveIt! project.
+* These tutorials use the same [style guidelines](http://moveit.ros.org/documentation/contributing/code/) as the MoveIt project.
 When modifying or adding to these tutorials, it is required that code is auto formatted using [clang-format](http://moveit.ros.org/documentation/contributing/code/).
 * Tutorials should exemplify best coding practices.
-If a contribution wouldn't pass review in the MoveIt! project, then it shouldn't pass review in the tutorials.
+If a contribution wouldn't pass review in the MoveIt project, then it shouldn't pass review in the tutorials.
 * Relevant code should be included and explained using the ``.. tutorial-formatter::`` tag.
 * Irrelevant code should be excluded from the generated html using the ``BEGIN_TUTORIAL``, ``END_TUTORIAL``, ``BEGIN_SUB_TUTORIAL``, and ``END_SUB_TUTORIAL`` tags.
 * Whenever possible, links should be created using the ``extlinks`` dictionary defined in ``conf.py``.